ashleve/lightning-hydra-template/README.md

 3. Create new run config in [run_configs.yaml](project/run_configs.yaml)
     - specify path to your model class
     - specify path to your datamodule class
-    - you can add there and hyperparameters you want!
+    - you can add there any hyperparameters you want!
 3. Configure your project in [project_config.yaml](project/project_config.yaml)
 4. Run training with chosen run config<br>
     ```bash